spantaleev/matrix-docker-ansible-deploy/docs/configuring-playbook-bridge-mautrix-instagram.md

-# Setting up Mautrix Instagram bridging (optional)
+# Setting up Mautrix Instagram bridging (optional, deprecated)

 **Note**: This bridge has been deprecated in favor of the [mautrix-meta](https://github.com/mautrix/meta) Messenger/Instagram bridge, which can be installed using [this playbook](configuring-playbook-bridge-mautrix-meta-instagram.md).
 Consider using that bridge instead of this one.